BaptisteRoseau/BestPractices/api.md

 Naming in APIs is absolutely crucial and the [Code Naming](./code.md#naming) best practices apply best in Web API.

+The things that can be named are:

+- routes
+- query parameters
+- query body keys

 Your API must be clear, simple, documented and well named.
 Remember that your public API is how users will use your product and perceive your organization.
 A crappy API means you are a crappy organization.